TeamPneumatic/pnc-repressurized/README.md

 ### Not Working Yet

-* Multipart pressure tubes with MCMP2; support is in, but not working yet.
+* Multipart pressure tubes with MCMP2; support is in, but not working yet; tubes render unconnected even if they're actually connected.
 I need to get a better understanding of the API.
-Pressure tubes work fine if you set "mcmultipart" to "false" in ``config/pneumaticcraft/thirdparty.cfg``.
+Works fine if you set "mcmultipart" to "false" in ``config/pneumaticcraft/thirdparty.cfg``.
 * Electric Compressor & Pneumatic Generator (need to reimplement with IC2 API)
 * Achievements (need to convert to 1.12 Advancements)
 * IGW support (there's no official 1.12 port, but see https://github.com/Z-Doctor/IGW-mod/tree/1.11/src/igwmod)
+* Dungeon loot (nuke virus & stop worm)

 ### Not Tested Yet